simeononsecurity/simeononsecurity.ch/content/articles/10-essential-cybersecurity-checks-for-your-home-network/index.en.md

 ### What is network encryption and why is it important?

 Network encryption is the process of encoding information sent over a network to protect it from unauthorized access.
-It is important because it ensures that data transmitted between devices on your network is secure and cannot be intercepted by hackers.
+It is important because it ensures that data transmitted between devices on your network is secure and can't be intercepted by hackers.